nus-ncl/OctoBot/Octo-Bot/healthcare-web-bot/Docs/configuration.md

 * Username - username of the user for selenium webdriver to automate login process
 * Password - password of the user for the selenium webdriver to automate login process

 Here is an example of a sample login file.
-Any other fields that are inside the file will be ignored.
+Any other fields that are inside the file will be ignored.The format of the login files are the same for `admin.csv`, `patient.csv` and `therapist.csv`.
 ```csv
 <username>, <password>
 <username>, <password>